swlaschin/fsharpforfunandprofit.com/_posts/2012-05-03-function-values-and-simple-values.md

 ## Simple values ##

-Imagine an operation that always returned the integer 5 and didn’t have any input.
+Imagine an operation that always returned the integer 5 and didn't have any input.

 ![](/assets/img/Functions_Const.png)

-This would be a “constant” operation.
+This would be a "constant" operation.

 How would we write this in F#?
-We want to tell the F# compiler “every time you see the name `c`, replace it with 5”.
-Here’s how:
+We want to tell the F# compiler "every time you see the name `c`, replace it with 5".
+Here's how:

 {% highlight fsharp %}
 let c = 5